 Since 2011 the consumer prices index (CPI), rather than RPI, has been the basis for increases to public sector pensions in deferment and in payment.
-This change was allowed for in the valuation calculations as at 31 March 2010.
 Note that the basis of such increases is set by the Government, and is not under the control of the Fund or any employers.

 As at the previous valuation, we derive our assumption for RPI from market data as the difference between the yield on long-dated fixed interest and index-linked government bonds.
 This is then reduced to arrive at the CPI assumption, to allow for the "formula effect" of the difference between RPI and CPI.
-At this valuation the reduction has been set at 0.8% per annum.
+At this valuation, we have used a reduction of 1.0% per annum.
+This is a larger reduction than at 2013, which will serve to reduce the funding target (all other things being equal).
+(Note that the reduction is applied in a geometric, not arithmetic, basis).